Welcome to today's edition of the Rush 24-7 podcast.

 And hence the headline, Obama has lost advantage over GOP on economy.

-And the only thing newsworthy here is that the Times is saying it because that will flavor and shape the way the rest of the media begins to ask questions about.
+And the only thing newsworthy here is that the Times is saying it because that will flavor and shape the way the rest of the media begins to ask questions about it.

 You'll see if this is true.

-See a discussion, maybe a panel discussion for five minutes or so on some obscure cable show at two in the afternoon.
+See a discussion, maybe a panel discussion for five minutes or so on some obscure cable show at 2 in the afternoon.

 Has Obama lost his mojo?

-Did the Republicans surprise people surviving the squ that kind of thing?
+Did the Republicans surprise people surviving the square?

 It'll be inspired by this story in the New York Times.